Star Trek III: The Search for Spock: Filming

 The Vulcan stairs were filmed at Occidental College—the production's only location shooting.
 To create the orange atmosphere, Correll used a large 15 by 15 ft floodlight, created for the 1983 Peter Hyams film The Star Chamber, placed on the top of a 110 ft crane.
-The location's blue-grey sky was replaced with a matte painting that covered the top half of the stairs shot.
+The location's blue-gray sky was replaced with a matte painting that covered the top half of the stairs shot.
 Many ornamental touches Nimoy wanted for the procession scene ultimately never materialized.
 The background of the set was simply a painted piece of canvas; Nimoy had the background out of focus in all the shots as a way to hide the shortcomings of the scenery.
 Elements removed from the Vulcan sequence included a procession through the "Vulcan Hall of Ancient Thought", a space dominated by large heads atop columns and a sculpture towering to a height of 20 ft.
 The scene was cut because the procession dragged on for too long.

 Production on the film was temporarily shut down after a fire destroyed several soundstages at Paramount Studios, one of which was adjacent to the set for the Genesis planet.
 Initially, the set's pyrotechnics were suspected of causing the fire, but the cause was ruled to be arson.
 Shatner was among the cast members who grabbed fire hoses to stop the flames.
 Correll hoped the place would burn down so that he would get his chance to film in Hawaii.
 While most of the set was undamaged, holes in the side of the building had to be covered with heavy black curtains to prevent outside light from leaking in.